 In advanced prostate cancer, rapid and successful drug development has resulted in multiple treatment options that require careful decision-making for individual patients.
 Clinicians face the increasingly difficult task of choosing from multiple potentially effective treatments that also are costly and potentially toxic.
 Further developments in novel next-generation imaging methods, biomarkers, molecular characterization, and genetic assays have led to many open questions and areas for which there is sparse or low-level evidence to support clinical decision-making.

 The Advanced Prostate Cancer Consensus Conference (APCCC) was initiated to provide a forum to discuss and debate current questions on the clinical management of men with advanced prostate cancer, with a special focus on these unclear situations.
 Two days of the conference are dedicated to high-level presentations, discussions, and debates to summarize and conceptualize the available literature and evidence.

 The conference concludes with voting by an interdisciplinary expert panel on pre-defined consensus questions targeting areas of clinical relevance.
-Following the conference, a manuscript with these expert recommendations is published in a peer-reviewed journal (Annals of Oncology in 2015; European Urology in 2017 and in 2019).
+Following the conference, a manuscript with these expert recommendations is published in a peer-reviewed journal (Annals of Oncology in 2015; European Urology in 2017,2019 and 2021).

 Aims of APCCC

 - Provide an update on the current standard of advanced prostate cancer management, with a focus on situations with no high-level evidence for a specific treatment option.

 - Advanced prostate cancer is defined by APCCC as locally advanced disease, biochemical recurrence and metastatic disease.

 - Offer a highly educational program consisting of invited lectures, debates and discussions led by a panel of international and interdisciplinary prostate cancer experts.